No Machine Creamy Chocolate Ice Cream

 - Freeze for at least 7 hours.

 - When you take your ice cream out of the freezer it will be very firm, You may want to wait a few minutes to soften the ice cream up a bit and for easier scooping.
+The two photos show when scooped while still firm and the other when I let it sit out longer.

 Enjoy the creamy, chocolate deliciousness!